ioBroker/ioBroker.web/WEB-EXTENSIONS-HOWTO.md

 ```

 `common.mode` could be:
-- `daemon` - the instance will be started, but if `common.stoppedWhenWebExtension: true`, the instance will be started only if `native.webInstance` is empty.
+- `daemon` - the instance will be started, but if main.js returns `utils.EXIT_CODES.ADAPTER_REQUESTED_TERMINATION` as exit code, the instance will not be restarted.
 - `extension` - the instance will never be started, as it runs only as part of web instance